georgeerol/DeepLearningDroneSimulator/README.md

 ## Deep Learning Drone Simulator ##
 [image_0]: ./misc/FollowMeGif.gif
 ![alt text][image_0]

 This [Udacity clone project](https://github.com/udacity/RoboND-DeepLearning.git)  is to  learn  how to build a neural network and how all the individual pieces function together to form a powerful decision-making drone machine.

-**TensorFlow**  which  is a powerful software framework developed by Google to facilitate building deep neural networks is used to abstract away many of the  finer details and make life easier are used in this project.
-However it is important to have a firm grasp of the fundamentals to understand  the choices needed to make in setting various parameters or how to improve the performance of the neural network.
+**TensorFlow**  which is a robust software framework developed by Google to facilitate building deep neural networks is used to abstract away many of the finer details and make life easier are used in this project.
+However, it is important to have a firm grasp of the fundamentals to understand the choices needed to make in setting various parameters or how to improve the performance of the neural network.

 ### What is Deep learning and what it is used for?
 The heart of deep learning has to do with something call Neural Networks.
 Neural networks vaguely mimic the process of how the brain operates with neurons that fire bits of information.
 For example,There's a child playing in the sand with some read an blue shells and we ask the child.
  Can you draw a line that separates the red and the blue shells?
-And the child will draws a line.
+And the child will draw a line.

 ![Child Draw line](./misc/ChildDrawLine.JPG)

  That's it.
-That's what a neural networks does.
+That's what a neural network does.
 Given some data in the form of blue or red points, the neural network will look for the best line that separates them.
   And if the data is a bit more complicated then we'll need a more complicated algorithm.
 Here, a deep neural network will do the job and find the more complex boundary that separates the points.

 ![Simple Data Points](./misc/SimpleDataPoints.JPG)

-If the data is a bit more complicated  then we'll need a more complicated algorithm.
+If the data is a bit more complicated,  then we'll need a more complicated algorithm.
 Here, a deep neural network will do the job and find the more complex boundary that separates the points.

 ![Complicated Data Points](./misc/ComplicatedDataPoints.JPG)

 ## Implement the Segmentation Network

 ### Semantic Segmentation
-Semantic Segmentation is the task of assigning meaning to part of an object.
+Semantic Segmentation is the task of assigning meaning to a part of an object.
 This can be done at the pixel level where we assign each pixel to a target class such as road, car, pedestrian, sign, or any number of other classes.
-Semantic segmentation help us derive valuable information about every pixel in the image rather than just slicing sections into bounding boxes.
+Semantic segmentation helps us derive valuable information about every pixel in the image rather than just slicing sections into bounding boxes.
-This is a filed known as scene understanding and it's particularly relevant to autonomous vehicle.
+This is a filed known as scene understanding, and it's mainly relevant to autonomous vehicle.
 Full scene understanding help with perception, which enables vehicles to make decisions.

  ![Semantic Segmentation](./misc/SemanticSegmentation.png)